techstreams/TSContactForm/README.md

 1. Create a [Google Form](https://support.google.com/docs/topic/6063584).
 1. Create a form project following [these instructions](https://developers.google.com/apps-script/managing_projects#creatingSpreadsheet).
 1. Add **code.gs**, **email.html** and **about.html** to the form project.
-  * There should already be a file named Code.gs in your project.
-Replace the contents of that file with the contents of the code.gs file found in this directory.
+  * There should already be a file named **Code.gs** in your project.
+Replace the contents of that file with the contents of the **code.gs** file found in this directory.
-  * For all remaining html files, be sure to select **File > New > Html** when creating the file.
-Enter the associated file name but omit the .html suffix.
-The suffix will be automatically added when the file is created.
+  * When creating files for **email.html** and **about.html**, be sure to select the **File > New > Html** menu option.
+Enter the associated file name (e.g. `email` or `about`) but omit the .html suffix as it will automatically be added when the file is created.
+Replace the created file content with the associated file content for the respective html file and save.
-1. Close the script editor and reload the form.
+1. Close the script editor and reload the form in your browser.
 1. To use the script, see the [TSContactForm documentation](https://docs.google.com/document/d/1gTBYgxVAjbRP2VoGg3pbZBhoLNKen10hYnuTP8PK8Dk/pub).